arunsandy1309/Vanilla-GAN/README.md

 **Picture:**
 _These numbers were produced by our generator that allows control over different aspects of the image._

-This repository contains the official TensorFlow implementation of the following paper:
+This repository contains the Pytorch implementation of the following paper:
->Generative Adversarial Networks
+> Generative Adversarial Networks
->
->Ian J. Goodfellow, Jean Pouget-Abadie, Mehdi Mirza, Bing Xu, David Warde-Farley, Sherjil Ozair, Aaron Courville, Yoshua Bengio
+> Ian J. Goodfellow, Jean Pouget-Abadie, Mehdi Mirza, Bing Xu, David Warde-Farley, Sherjil Ozair, Aaron Courville, Yoshua Bengio